Welcome to Twist Class 2021-22

 Things to Remember

-We kindly ask for a voluntary contribution of £1.00 which will be used to enhance the curriculum.
+We kindly ask for a voluntary contribution of £1.00 to enhance the curriculum.

-Please make sure your child brings their reading book to school every day.
-Remember it is part of their school uniform.
+Please make sure your child brings their reading book and journal to school every day as it is part of their school uniform.

 Spellings will be given out on a Friday for a test the following Friday.